-For many Kiwis, dusting off the old tent from last summer and setting off on an adventure is the highlight of the year.
+For many Kiwis, dusting off the old tent from last summer and setting off on an adventure is the highlight of their year.

 Others absolutely dread waking up in a tent, and that’s where motorhomes come in.
 The only issue… the price.
 Buying new can cost anywhere from $85,000 for a built up van to $300,000 for the ultimate motorhome machine.

-Of course for those on a stricter budget, a used motorhome is the only option when you want to avoid a leaking tent.
+Of course, for those on a tighter budget a used motorhome is the only option.
 With so many used motorhomes on the market, it’s important you know exactly what you’re purchasing to get the best bang for buck.

 The most popular destinations for these vehicles tend to be coastal or high mountain ranges, so it is particularly important to pay attention not just to the structure, but also underneath the vehicle.
 Check for corrosion on the chassis, the hitch and suspension as these repairs can be costly.
 Look for inconsistencies in the paintwork as well as overuse of sealant as this may be covering something a tad more serious.